thshabab/AI_Generated_Playbooks/docs/source/index.rst

 AI Generated Playbooks
 ===================================

-**AI Generated Playbooks** is an Open Source Book authored by Penfield.AI to help
+**AI Generated Playbooks** is an Open Source Book authored by Penfield.AI to and designed to be your one stop shop for building Cybersecurity Playbooks.

-This book performs a deep dive into current state of Cybersecurity Automation, and how advanced AI Techniques can be leveraged to expedite Automation and Training.
+This book performs a deep dive into current state of Cybersecurity Automation, Showcases Playbooks and how advanced AI Techniques can be leveraged to expedite Automation and Training.

 .. note::